-- Provide strong Council leadership, both internally and in the community, to build understanding of safe, respectful and equitable relationships through education and awareness raising. - Partner with regional and local organisations to work collaboratively in the prevention of all forms of violence and raise awareness and access to family violence services. - Promote and raise awareness of the link between family violence and gender equity. - Implement provisions of the Gender Equality Act 2020, including a Gender Equality Action Plan. - Review and update the Act@Work Plan and continue to strengthen Gender Equity on Council
+- Provide strong Council leadership, both internally and in the community, to build understanding of safe, respectful and equitable relationships through education and awareness raising. - Partner with regional and local organisations to work collaboratively in the prevention of all forms of violence and raise awareness and access to family violence services. - Promote and raise awareness of links between family violence, gender equity and mental wellbeing. - Implement provisions of the Gender Equality Act 2020, including a Gender Equality Action Plan. - Continue to demonstrate leadership and commitment to the CoRE Alliance as an active member.

-REPORTING THE

-Council Plan
+REPORTING THE Council Plan